FlamingWater35/VideOCR-Recreated/README.md

 set VIDEOCR_DIRECTML_DEVICE_INDEX=1
 ```

-may select the discrete GPU on systems with integrated graphics plus an RX 7900 XTX.
+may select the discrete GPU on systems with both integrated and discrete AMD graphics.

 ### `VIDEOCR_DIRECTML_GRID_MAX_WIDTH` / `VIDEOCR_DIRECTML_GRID_MAX_HEIGHT`

 Optional helper values used by the development launcher.
 The GUI and CLI settings are preferred.

-Recommended RX 7900 XTX starting point:
+Recommended starting point for a discrete AMD GPU (8 GB+ VRAM):

 ```bat
 set VIDEOCR_DIRECTML_GRID_MAX_WIDTH=2400